-Michael, Carlton's friend in California, called to offer help, sparing us the overwhelming task of vacating his apartment.
+Michael, Carlton's friend in California, called to offer help, sparing me the overwhelming task of vacating his apartment.
 I was grateful.
 I did not want to go to California at that time.
 Michael notified friends and business associates of Carlton's death, distributed clothing and furniture to local charities, then packed up his books, tapes, and movies to ship to me.
-He was also sending Carlton's powerful computer.
+He also sent Carlton's powerful computer.